On the Double (film): Plot

-Finally, disguised as a pilot, Ernie boards a German bomber bound for England and manages to parachute out.
-Captured, he is brought to General Wiffingham (Rex Evans), a friend of MacKenzie's, but as he reads him the names on his list, Ernie discovers to his dismay that Wiffingham is the chief Nazi infiltrator within the British Secret Service.
-Somerset has in the meantime figured out Wiffingham's true allegiance on his own, and rescues Ernie before Wiffingham can have him silenced via summary execution by firing squad for espionage.
-The invasion proceeds smoothly, and what appears to be MacKenzie surprisingly returns from the dead, only to reveal himself to Margaret as Ernie, and the two end the film confessing their love for each other.
+After a comedy of errors in a Berlin cabaret, Ernie disguises himself as a Luftwaffe pilot and boards a bomber bound for England, where he manages to parachute out.
+Captured, he is brought to General Wiffingham, a friend of MacKenzie-Smith, but as he reads him the names on his list, Ernie discovers to his dismay that Wiffingham is the chief Nazi infiltrator within the British Secret Service.
+In the end, Ernie is rescued before Wiffingham can have him silenced via summary execution firing squad for espionage.
+The invasion proceeds smoothly, and Margaret and Ernie, reunited in London, confess their love for each other.